 Closed captioning makes content that’s easier for viewers to digest and read (even in different languages), and has awesome SEO benefits.

-Captions make it easy for viewers to digest the content of your videos.
+Captions make it easy for viewers to digest the content of your media.
 They’re a critical part of accessibility, but they are also helpful for longer form and educational content in any language.
-Wistia captions are also interactive, which means they’re searchable and viewers can jump right to a certain point in the video by clicking on a section of subtitles.
+Wistia captions are also interactive, which means they’re searchable and viewers can jump right to a certain point in the media by clicking on a section of subtitles.

-Whether you’re trying to make sure people can get the message of your video (even without the sound), looking to expand your viewer base with multilingual captions, or just searching for a little more love in the video SEO department, Wistia Captions can help.
+Whether you’re trying to make sure people can get the message of your media (even without the sound), looking to expand your viewer base with multilingual captions, or just searching for a little more love in the media SEO department, Wistia Captions can help.

 Let’s jump in to creating and using your captions!

 If you spot an error in the automated captions we produce for you, or just need to update your SRT file, you can do that easily by selecting the Edit option in thearea of the Customize panel.

 SRT stands for “SubRip Text,” which is a basic subtitle format.
 If you’d prefer not to order your captions through us, SRT files can be created and edited using most text editors.